Primal dual methods for Wasserstein gradient flows: Numerical Method

 in which case Problem \ref{dynamicJKO} reduces to the Benamou-Brenier formulation of the Wasserstein distance (\ref{BB4}).
-Consequently, the numerical method we develop for Problem \ref{dynamicJKO} offers, as a particular case, a numerical method for computing the Wasserstein geodesic and Wasserstein distance between $\rho_0$ and $\rho_1$.
+Consequently, the numerical method we develop for Problem \ref{dynamicJKO} offers, as a particular case, a provably convergent numerical method for computing the Wasserstein geodesic and Wasserstein distance between $\rho_0$ and $\rho_1$.
+On one hand, there are many alternative methods for computing Wasserstein geodesics in Euclidean space.
+Indeed the many algorithms described in the introduction for computing the Wasserstein distance also provide an optimal transport plan, which can be linearly interpolated to give the Wasserstein geodesic \cite{GM96, BFO14, cuturi13, Benamou15, CPSV16, PC18}.
+On the other hand, our method is distinguished because it could be more naturally extended to variants of the Wasserstein metric built on the Benamou-Brenier formulation \cite{maas2011gradient,erbar2016gradient,carrillo2020landau}, as well as to Wasserstein geodesics on non-Euclidean manifolds, where the geodesic equations on the underlying manifold may no longer be explicit, so that one cannot pass directly from the optimal transport plan to the Wasserstein geodesic. \end{remark}

-\begin{remark}[existence and uniqueness of minimizers] If the underling domain $\Omega$ is convex and the energy $\energy$ is proper, lower semicontinuous, coercive, and $\lambda$-convex along generalized geodesics, and also satisfies then, for $\tau>0$ sufficiently small, there exists a unique solution to Problem \ref{dynamicJKO} \cite[Theorem 4.0.4, Theorem 8.3.1]{AGS}.
+\begin{remark}[existence and uniqueness of minimizers] If the underling domain $\Omega$ is convex and the energy $\energy$ is proper, lower semicontinuous, coercive, and $\lambda$-convex along generalized geodesics, and also satisfies $ \{ \mu : \energy(\mu) < +\infty \} \subseteq \P_{ac}(\Omega)$, then, for $\tau>0$ sufficiently small, there exists a unique solution to Problem \ref{dynamicJKO} \cite[Theorem 4.0.4, Theorem 8.3.1]{AGS}.
 In particular, these assumptions are satisfied by the energy $\G_{\rho_1}$ (\ref{Erho1}), as well as by the drift-diffusion-interaction energy from the introduction (\ref{eqn:energy}), for $U$ as in equation (\ref{eqn:000}), $V, W \in C^2(\Omega)$.
 (See, for example, \cite[Section 9.3]{AGS} or \cite{craig2017nonconvex} for more general conditions on $U$, $V$, $W$.) \end{remark}

 Thus, if we denote by $(\bar{\rho},\bar{m})$ the minimizer of Problem \ref{dynamicJKO}, then for $\tau>0$ sufficiently small, the \emph{proximal map},

 is well defined for all $\rho_0 \in D(\energy)$.
 Furthermore, the energy decreases under the proximal map,